 RENOVATIONS & ADDITIONS

-Residential Additions and Renovations is another specialty of ours.
-From large whole house transformations to additions that are designed to look as if it has always been a part of the house, we love to breathe new life into an existing house in a way that suites our client perfectly and feels as though the house was always intended to be.
+We specialize in home additions and renovations.
+From large whole house transformations to additions that are designed to look as if it has always been a part of the house, we love to breathe new life into an existing house in a way that suits our client perfectly and feels as though the house was always intended to be.
 These types of projects require an initial extra step that new construction does not require, As-Built Drawings.
 This is the measuring, photographing and drawing of the existing home to be able to document it and use it to begin the Architecture design process.

 COMPREHENSIVE ARCHITECTURAL DESIGN: Full-service design and documentation for construction of additions, renovations, and new buildings.